Kamilete/MSc-NLP-Project/README.md

-# MSc-NLP-Project
+# MSc Group Project in Natural Language Processing (NLP)
-MSc Group Project in Natural Language Processing (NLP)
+This study compares the performance of BERT, RoBERTa, BERTTweet, and PHS-BERT in identifying depression symptoms in text through multilabel classification.